Instant Pot Basmati Rice

-Or, you can transfer it to a container to store in the refrigerator for up to a week.
-I will often freeze cooked rice in an airtight container for up to several months.
+Or, you can transfer cooked rice to a container to store in the refrigerator for up to a week.
+I will also often freeze cooked rice in an airtight container for up to several months.

 Yes, but the cooking time is different.
 For a long-grain brown rice, cook for 22 minutes at high pressure.
 Use a 1:1 rice to water ratio.

-Yes, just use one cup of rinsed rice with one cup of water.
+Yes, just use one cup of rinsed rice with one cup and 2 tablespoons of water.

 You don’t need to soak the rice, but you do need to rinse it well.